jackdbd/beni-confiscati/README.md

 conda install -c conda-forge fiona=1.7.9
 ```

-When all dependencies have been installed, tun the notebook:
+When all dependencies have been installed, run the notebook:

 ```shell
 jupyter notebook
 ```

+*Note:* I decided to included the dataset in the repository, so you don't have to go find it by yourself.
+After all it is just ~200KB.

 ## Other